 - What is the Pennsylvania Lemon Law and who does it protect?

-- How is representation free under the Pennsylvania Lemon Law?
+- Is legal representation free under the PA Lemon Law?

 - Does the Pennsylvania Lemon Law cover leased vehicles?